 - Hardwood Decking.
 Pressure-treated wood is a time-tested material that can be used to build a roof deck.
 However, it is more susceptible to degradation when exposed to weather conditions such as rain and dampness.
 But well-crafted materials are usually durable and affordable.

 - Composite Decking.
 Composite flooring is a hybrid of plastic and wood, similar to timber.
-It requires less maintenance than real wood while being resistant to rot and termite attacks.
+It requires less maintenance than natural wood while being resistant to rot and termite attacks.